ben-rogerson/twin.macro/docs/customizing-config.md

 # Customizing the Tailwind config

-For style customizations, add a `tailwind.config.js` in your project root (or in `src` if you’re using create-react-app).
+For style customizations, add a `tailwind.config.js` in your project root.

 > It’s important to know that you don’t need a `tailwind.config.js` to use Twin.
 You already have access to every class with every variant.
-> Unlike Tailwind, twin.macro only generates styles for the classes you use.
-This means you don’t need to use additional tools like purgeCSS.
+> Unlike Tailwind, twin.macro only generates styles for the classes so you don’t need to use [PurgeCSS](https://purgecss.com/).

 Choose from one of the following configs: